moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 |**Senders/Receivers**|  One to Many
 |**Bi-directional**| Yes

-Similar to the gaming use case, but where a user wishes to observe or control the graphical user interface of another computer through local user interfaces.
+Similar to the gaming use case in many requirements, but where a user wishes to observe or control the graphical user interface of another computer through local user interfaces.
 Latency requirements with this use case are marginally different than the gaming use case as greater input latency may be more tolerated by users.
 This use case may also include a need to support signalling and/or transmitting of files or devices connected to the user's computer.

 ### Video Conferencing/Telephony {#vidconf}